LATTE ALPINE SKIING

 Three skill levels: tortoise, marmot and hare.

-Day LEADERS from past seasons are encouraged to contact Kay Wagner prior to the Winter Kickoff event if you already know date(s) and location(s) of snowshoes you'd like to lead.
+Day LEADERS from past seasons are encouraged to contact Chris Thompson prior to the Winter Kickoff event if you already know date(s) and location(s) of snowshoes you'd like to lead.

 Get away from the crowds.
 Climb a steep snowy slope.
 Commune with nature.
 Admire the gorgeous views.
 Share the day with the VC50 snowshoers!